 If you google "wedding DJ Austin," you'll get over 21 million results.
 You'll probably check out page 1 and 2, maybe page 3, but how do you determine which DJ or DJ company will best suit your needs?
 A great way to do this is to narrow down your results and get at least 3-5 quotes from companies who meet your price range, have available DJs, and are reputable.
 Once you've received quotes, the next step is to ask them questions, to determine who will best meet your needs.

-Here are the 20 most frequently asked questions from our customers and our answers!
-Feel free to use our list to ask your DJ, even if you're not booking with us!
-Though we cannot understand why you'd book with anyone else! :)
+Here's a great list of questions to ask your DJ!
+This is a list of our most frequently asked questions from our customers and our answers!
+Feel free to use our list of questions to ask your DJ, even if you're not booking with us! :)